NOC-MSM/SEAsia/DOCS/SEAsia.rst

 ** I NEED TO MAKE SURE THE REPO NAMELISTS ARE FOR DFS AND NOT ERA5 OR CMEMS DATA **

+The regional configuration can be forced with atmospheric fields from external files, or with idealised forcings.
+For example, during the configuration development and robustness checking phase it is convenient to be able to switch off atmospheric forcing (I.e. set forcing to zero).
+As with user defined initial conditions, a user-defined surface boundary forcing can be set in ``usrdef_sbc.F90`` (in ``MY_SRC``), which is fixed in the compiled code.
+The user-defined surface forcing is activated by the logical parameter ``ln_usr=T`` in the simulation namelist ``namelist_cfg``.

 ======================================================
 Generate Other Forcing Data